secretstartups/handbook/support/support-engineer-responsibilities.html.md

 [asynchronous work and communication](/handbook/values/#bias-towards-asynchronous-communication) are preferred within GitLab overall, in Support Engineering there is always a business need to have enough people available at any given moment to deliver support.

+Support Engineers are responsible for:

-Therefore it is each Support Engineer's responsibility to coordinate their work schedule with their manager as well as to coordinate day-to-day availability for ticket work with their group.
+* Creating their work schedule with their manager
+* Coordinating day-to-day availability for ticket work with their SGG
+* Working with any Support Manager to take on higher-priority tasks based on customer needs

 ### 2. Work with your group to meet our FRT SLA target